SeanKilleen/seankilleen.github.io/_posts/2013-12-04-touched-by-a-peripheral-logitech-t650-review-a-must-have.markdown

 ###Unboxing Impressions
 * Small box -- wonder if the surface area will be smaller than I thought.
 * Nope -- box just fits very snugly.
 The packaging reminded me of Apple's while remaining distinct -- it was sleek, easy to open, intuitive, and showcased the product.
-* And man, does the [T650](http://www.amazon.com/Logitech-Rechargeable-Touchpad-Multi-Touch-Navigation/dp/B0093H4WT6) look good.
+* And man, does the [T650][Amazon Link] look good.
 It looks so simple that it's hard for me to anticipate how powerful my first experiences will be with it.
 * It looks solid.
 The single square design gives a feeling that not much could go wrong with it in the way of hardware.
 I'm not nervous to plunk it down.
 * A special point needs to be made of their USB cabling.
 I don't know why all USB cabling doesn't come like the cabling on this device.
 The cable has clips strung all along it that allow the ends to clip into specific places and the coil to clip into itself as it coils.
 This makes it super easy to wrap, unwrap, and store.
 I'll be looking into whether a company makes these sorts of clips for other cables, and if so, I must have them